LowkeySen/MHDDoS/README.md

   * 📍  TSSRV | TeamSpeak SRV Resolver
   * ⚠  PING | PING Servers
   * 📌 CHECK | Check If Websites Status
-  * 😎 DSTAT | That Shows Bytes Received, bytes Sent and their amount
+  * 😎 DSTAT | That Shows Bytes Received, bytes Sent and their amounts

 * 🎩 Other
   * ❌ STOP | STOP All Attacks